 I have been in namma Bengaluru for a year now.
 Before that, I was in South America(SA), teaching, living, and traveling.
 After having been nagged by my family to return, I came back last year.

 During my nine-months-long adventure in the passionate continent, I did more than I could have done in a few years.
-I hiked active volcanos, made friends from all over the world, learned Spanish, taught English and realized that I might have a few traits of a good teacher, stayed in a tree house, stayed with local Quechua communities on the remote islands of Peru, got mugged, held monkeys and sloths in the Amazon, night trekked to stumble into the deadliest frogs and snakes, lost myself in the Inca ruins, wandered in the fathomlessness of the Atacama desert, and struggled to get job interviews and tried to prolong my stay.
+I hiked active volcanos, made friends from all over the world, learned Spanish, taught English in Chile and realized that I might have a few traits of a good teacher, stayed in a treehouse in a Bolivian village, stayed with local Quechua communities on the remote islands of Lake Titicaca in Peru, got mugged in Santiago, held monkeys and sloths in the Amazon, night trekked to stumble into the deadliest frogs and snakes, lost myself in the Machu Picchu Inca ruins, wandered in the fathomlessness of the Atacama desert, and struggled to get job interviews and tried to prolong my stay in South America.

 Then I boarded the forty-three-hour-long connecting flight back to India.
 As I took my seat in the Ethiopian flight, I pushed back my tears.
 I rehearsed rebellious speeches to deliver to my parents.
 I prepared answers to their questions that they had collected in the last nine months.
 I promised myself that I would go back to SA.